AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 ----------------

  - **IKEv2 support for Site2Cloud connections** expands site2cloud function to support IPSEC IKEv2.
 Follow the `site2cloud instructions <https://docs.aviatrix.com/HowTos/site2cloud.html>`_ to get started.
- - **IPv6 Support** allows you to leverage the unique addressing capability of IPv6 to solve overlapping network CIDR problem in the cloud networks.
+ - **IPv6 Support** enables an Aviatrix gateway to have IPv6 address.
+One use case is to leverage the unique addressing of IPv6 to solve overlapping network CIDR problem in the cloud networks.
+IPv6 is supported on User VPN function and Encrypted Peering function.
+To enable, go to Gateway page, select the gateway, click Edit.
+Scroll down to IPv6 and click Enable.
+Refer to `Aviatrix IPv6 <https://docs.aviatrix.com/HowTos/gateway.html#ipv6>`_ for more details.
  - **Insane Mode over Internet** allows you to leverage the existing high speed Internet to build high performance encryption.
  - **User VPN Support two way communication** between client and cloud instances by disabling VPN gateway NAT function and program the VPC route table for traffic initiated from VPC to route back to your VPN desktop.